-An employee may elect to resolve a grievance concerning Harassment or Bullying informally.
+An employee may elect to resolve a grievance concerning Harassment or Bullying informally and with the assistance of their manager and/or Human Resources.
 If an employee has decided to resolve the issue in this manner, he/she may seek advice from their manager, a Senior Manager, or Human Resources on strategies to raise the issue with the other party politely but directly, in person if possible, and make it clear to them that their behaviour is unacceptable and unwelcome.
 The employee may take a support person if they wish.
 The employee should ask that the other party immediately stop the unwelcome behaviour.
 Human Resources may also facilitate this process if desired by the aggrieved person.
-Informal grievances are distinct from a formal complaint process which is set out below.